emilydavis12/PiLexa/README.md

 # PiLexa
-This was supposed to function like a normal Alexa, with the exception of a button instead of voice activation.
+This was supposed to function like a normal Alexa, but the school's firewall messed up our connection with Amazon, but it should have been able to function like a normal Alexa with voice automation.